faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_4.md

 - Impediments: Other university work

 Faisal Saleem (Backend):
-- Tasks completed yesterday: Began working on the labelling process.
+- Tasks completed yesterday: Worked on labelling and filtering.
-- Tasks for the day: Continue work on the labelling process.
+- Tasks for the day: Continue work on the labelling and filtering processes.
 - Impediments: Time

 Ghulame Mujtaba Arbi (Backend/Frontend):
-- Tasks completed yesterday: Working on the labelling process.
+- Tasks completed yesterday: Working on the filtering process.
-- Tasks for the day: Still working on the labelling process and refining frontend design.
+- Tasks for the day: Still working on the filtering process and overall frontend polish.
 - Impediments: Time/quizzes/projects

 Tristan Bester (Backend):
-- Tasks completed yesterday: Began working on the labelling process.
+- Tasks completed yesterday: Worked on labelling and filtering.
-- Tasks for the day: Continue work on the labelling process.
+- Tasks for the day: Continue work on the labelling and filtering processes.
 - Impediments: Time.

 Sipho Sikakane.(Scrum master/Backend)